solace-fi/solace-docs/docs/dev-docs/contracts/Registry.md

     address _governance
   ) public
 ```
-initialize function for the registry contract.
+Initialize function for the registry contract.
-Only called once in contract deployment to initialize governor and admin.
+Only called once in contract deployment to initialize `governor` and `admin`.

 #### Parameters: